It’s a sad day today, and our tear-streaked cheeks are wetter than a dreich Sunday…

 And then there’s Cyprus!!
 We know this is a massive destination for the Brits, so we’re keen to unearth some great locations and even more reasons for you to take a break in the warmth of the Mediterranean!
 Perhaps even their own version of the NC500…?
 Who knows what we’ll find!

-While all that is going on we’re also going to be putting together a series of guides for anyone thinking about driving the NC500.
+While all that is going on we’re also going to be putting together a guide for anyone thinking about driving the NC500.
+Edit: Here it is!!
 We learnt so much from all of you and our own experiences, and we suspect this will prove really helpful to others (not just the good either, but some of the aspects of the NC500 that in our opinion need improvement!).
-These blog entries have been a pretty casual way of describing the route, with the new guides to be a more professional and polished approach to helping out the community.
+These blog entries have been a pretty casual way of describing the route, with the new guide to be a more professional and polished approach to helping out the community.
 Watch this space!!

 Thanks again, and happy travels from the two of us!